awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

  The SQL data definition language \(DDL\) statements have special considerations for multi\-master clusters\.
 These statements sometimes cause substantial reorganization of the underlying data\.
 Such large\-scale changes potentially affect many data pages in the shared storage volume\.
 The definitions of tables and other schema objects are held in the `INFORMATION_SCHEMA` tables\.
 Aurora handles changes to those tables specially to avoid write conflicts when multiple DB instances run DDL statements at the same time\.

- For DDL statements, Aurora automatically delegates the execution to a special server process in the cluster\.
+ For DDL statements, Aurora automatically delegates the statement processing to a special server process in the cluster\.
 Because Aurora centralizes the changes to the `INFORMATION_SCHEMA` tables, this mechanism avoids the potential for write conflicts between DDL statements\.

  DDL operations prevent concurrent writes to that table\.
 During a DDL operation on a table, all DB instances in the multi\-master cluster are limited to read\-only access to that table until the DDL statement finishes\.

  The following DDL behaviors are the same in Aurora single\-master and multi\-master clusters:
-+  A DDL executed on one DB instance causes other instances to terminate any connections actively using the table\.
++  A DDL performed on one DB instance causes other instances to terminate any connections actively using the table\.
 +  Session\-level temporary tables can be created on any node using the `MyISAM` or `MEMORY` storage engines\.
 +  DDL operations on very large tables might fail if the DB instance doesn't have sufficient local temporary storage\.